-Georgian Bay Islands National Park will officially open for the 2019 visitor season on May 17, according to a news release from Parks Canada on May 16.
+Georgian Bay Islands National Park will officially open for the 2019 visitor season on May 17, according to Parks Canada.

 Catherine McKenna, minister of Environment and Climate Change and minister responsible for Parks Canada, said that with warm weather arriving, it’s the perfect time to head outside and reconnect with the places we love.

 “Parks Canada has so many wonderful places where Canadians and visitors to Canada can explore our wilderness and learn about our culture and history,” McKenna said.
 “The Government of Canada is pleased to offer free admission to all Parks Canada’s places for young people, 17 and under.
 So let’s get outdoors, visit our national parks, historic sites, or marine conservation areas, taking advantage of discovering the places in Canada we love best.”

 In addition to offering free entry to those under 17, Parks Canada also offers free admission to new Canadian citizens for one year through the Institute for Canadian Citizenship’s Canoo mobile app.